0xjpuff/reverse_shell_splunk/README.md

 # requirements
 * splunk administrative access
-* a netcat listener on the attacking machine
+* a netcat / socat listener on the attacking machine

 # how to use